mostafa/validate-sigma-rules/README.md

 ## Outputs

-It returns a zero exit code if the validation is successful and a non-zero exit code if the validation fails.
+It returns a zero exit code if the validation is successful and a non-zero exit code and errors if the validation fails.

 ## License